 Will my childcare provider ask me to sign any forms?

-The first term you attend your childcare provider will also check your child's birth certificate or passport as proof of identity and eligibility.
+The first funded period you attend your childcare provider will also check your child's birth certificate or passport as proof of identity and eligibility.
 You may also be asked to provide some information to see if your family meet the criteria for the Early Years Pupil Premium (EYPP).
 This scheme provides additional government funding for childcare providers to improve the education they provide for eligible 3 and 4 year olds receiving funded early education.

 If your child is in receipt of Disability Living Allowance you may also be asked to complete a Disability Access Fund form (Word) so your childcare provider can claim funding to help support your child at their setting.